apache/nuttx/configs/sam4e-ek/README.txt

        above under "USB Full-Speed Device."

        STATUS:
-       2014-3-21: USB support is under development and USB MSC support is only partially functional.
+       2014-3-21: USB support is partially functional.
 Additional test and integration is required.
+See STATUS in the "USB Full-Speed Device" for further information
        2014-3-22: USB seems to work properly (there are not obvious errors in a USB bus capture.
-However, the AT25 does not mount on either the Linux or Windows host.
-Since there are no USB errors, this could only be an issue with the USB MSC protocol (not likely) or with the FAT format on the AT25 serial FLASH (likely).
+However, as of this data the AT25 does not mount on either the Linux or Windows host.
+This needs to be retested.

     7. This configuration can be used to verify the touchscreen on on the SAM4E-EK LCD.
 See the instructions above in the paragraph entitled